 Mgahinga Gorilla Park – Not to be Missed in Uganda and quickly visited from Rwanda.

 Top Things to Do and See in Mgahinga Gorilla Park – Uganda

 Mgahinga Gorilla Park is in Uganda, yet it is best to fly in Rwanda and Trek Gorillas in Mgahinga Gorilla Park.

-Mgahinga Gorilla Park is not a primary Tourist Destination, it is off the map on most Safari itineraries making it an off-the beaten track tourist destination.
+Mgahinga Gorilla Park is not a primary Tourist Destination.
+It is off the map on most Safari itineraries, making it an off-the-beaten-track tourist destination.

 The rare and endangered golden monkeys can only be visited in Rwanda and Uganda are found in Mgahinga Gorilla Park.
 You can combine gorilla tracking along with golden monkey tracking.

 Like Chimpanzees and gorillas, the golden monkeys are habituated meaning that they will not shy away when humans approach – a process that can take up to two years.
 Golden Monkeys weigh 10 to 25 pounds, have a golden body, cheeks and tails with black limbs, crown on their heads and tail end.

 They are a sub-species of the blue monkey and are found in the bamboo forests of the Virunga Volcanoes.
 Mgahinga Gorilla Park presents a golden opportunity to track the golden monkeys of Mgahinga Gorilla Park.
-Next, to the tracking of the mountain gorillas in Mgahinga Gorilla Park there is also is tracking of the Golden Monkeys – to see these beautiful primates bantering about is a sight to see and most enjoyable for the visitors to the park.
+Next, to the tracking of the mountain gorillas in Mgahinga Gorilla Park there is also is tracking of the Golden Monkeys – seeing these beautiful primates bantering about is a sight to see and most enjoyable for the visitors to the park.

 Birding – Mgahinga Gorilla National Park: